wtforms/flask-wtf/docs/index.rst

 * Integration with WTForms.
 * Secure Form with CSRF token.
 * Global CSRF protection.
-* Recaptcha support.
+* reCAPTCHA support.
 * File upload that works with Flask-Uploads.
-* Internationalization integration.
+* Internationalization using Flask-Babel.

 User's Guide
 ------------